Skip to main content

 • polymorphic layer (lamina multiformis)

-• each hemisphere is divided into 4 cerebral cortex lobes
+• Each hemisphere is divided into four cerebral lobes

 • frontal (PFC)

-• Control of voluntary motor skills, attention, short-term memory tasks, motivation and planning
+• Assessment of voluntary motor skills, attention, short-term memory tasks, motivation, and planning

 • somatosensory functions

-• visual control of movements and recognition of stimuli in the room
+• visual control of movements and detection of stimuli in the environment

-• spatial thinking and “quasi-spatial” processes such as arithmetic and reading
+• spatial reasoning and “quasi-spatial” processes such as arithmetic and reading

-• Interface between the sensory systems (especially the visual system) and the motor system for the calculation, execution and control of hand and eye movements.
+• The interface between the sensory systems (particularly the visual system) and the motor system for the calculation, execution, and control of hand and eye movements.

 • occipital (back)